A sea of 1930s suburbia graced by two islands of parkland, located south-west of Merton and Mitcham

 Gilliat Hatfeild died in 1941 and left Morden Hall Park to the National Trust; the hall itself presently functions solely as a wedding venue.
 The council bought Morden Park in 1945, preserving 90 acres as open space and playing fields.

-In the early 1960s an office block was added to Charles Holden’s station (shown in the photograph above*) and the curved 14-storey slab of Crown House was completed, with an adjoining supermarket that has since been supplanted by Merton civic centre and a library.
+In the early 1960s an office block was added to Charles Holden’s station (shown in the photograph above, taken in 2007*) and the curved 14-storey slab of Crown House was completed, with an adjoining supermarket that has since been supplanted by Merton civic centre and a library.
 Morden cinema was demolished in the late 1970s and replaced by shops and flats.
 Other early amenities have since gone the same way.

 Completed in 2012, a two-year project has transformed Morden Hall’s semi-derelict stable yard into the Livinggreen Centre, powered by solar panels, an air source heat pump, a wood-burning stove and London’s first Archimedes screw hydroelectric turbine, installed in the River Wandle.
 Highly credibly, the National Trust claims the visitor centre is the most energy-efficient historic building in the country.
 Morden Hall Park’s other attractions include a grade II listed snuff mill and waterwheel, a riverside wetland area with ducks and herons and a garden in which over 2,000 roses bloom from May to September.